-Submit the following certification only when one or more of the activities in the action plan are designed to meet other community development needs having particular urgency as specified in 24 CFR 570.208(c): The grantee hereby certifies that the Annual Plan includes one or more specifically identified CDBG-
+Submit the following certification only when one or more of the activities in the action plan are designed to meet other community development needs being particular targency as specified in 24 CFR.
+570.208(c):

-assisted activities which are designed to meet other community development needs having particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community and other financial resources are not available to meet such needs.
+The grantee hereby certifies that the Annual Plan includes one or more specifically identified CDBGassisted activities which are designed to meet other community development needs having particular urgency because existing conditions pose a serious and immediate threat to the health or welfure of the community and other financial resources are not available to meet such needs.

-Signature of Authorized Official Date

-Mayor, City of Kingsport Title